Croatian passport: Physical appearance

-The third generation Croatian passport has been changed in design due to the recent accession into the European Union.
-From 3 August 2015, the new Croatian passport retained its dark blue cover and is the odd one out among the 27 European Union member states' passports and the words Europska Unija (European Union in Croatian) have been printed on it as per EU regulations.
+The third generation Croatian passport has been changed in design due to the accession into the European Union.
+From 3 August 2015, the new Croatian passport retained its dark blue cover and is the odd one out among the 27 European Union member states' passports and the words Europska unija (European Union in Croatian) have been printed on it as per EU regulations.
 Additionally, the new cover is only in Croatian; the English and French have been removed.

 Languages

 The data page/information page is printed in Croatian, English and French.

 Data pages

 From 2009, each biometric passport has a data page and a residence page.
 A data page has a visual zone and a machine-readable zone.
 The visual zone has a digitised photograph of the passport holder, data about the passport, and data about the passport holder: